Singer Grace Jones in awe of 'beautiful festival and beautiful people' at Wilderness

 Among the biggest names was Russell Brand, who lives near Henley, who delighted fans with his Letters Live performance and an earlier talk about his successful battle with addictions.

-Other famous faces spotted at the event included Fifty Shades of Grey star Jamie Dornan, Game of Thrones actor Kit Harrington, presenter Jonathan Ross and former Prime Minister David Cameron, who was seen enjoying music on the main stage, listening to a performance by Russell Brand and joining diners at a lavish dinner prepared by Portuguese chef Nuno Mendes.
+Other famous faces spotted at the event included Game of Thrones actor Kit Harrington, presenter Jonathan Ross and former Prime Minister David Cameron, who was seen enjoying music on the main stage, listening to a performance by Russell Brand and joining diners at a lavish banquet prepared by Portuguese chef Nuno Mendes.

 Revellers also joined banquets hosted by celebrity chefs Angela Hartnett, Yotam Ottolenghi and Masterchef winner Thomasina Miers.